-With support from the EPA’s Great Lakes Restoration Initiative, last year the Conservancy and the Wisconsin Department of Natural Resources (DNR) began identifying places where road-stream crossings could pose barriers to fish passage in the Duck-Pensaukee watershed, a sub-watershed of Green Bay on the west shore.
-This year, the project is being expanded throughout the Green Bay coastal zone.
+With support from the EPA’s Great Lakes Restoration Initiative, the Conservancy and the Wisconsin Department of Natural Resources (DNR) identified places where road-stream crossings could pose barriers to fish passage in the Duck-Pensaukee watershed, a sub-watershed of Green Bay on the west shore.
+The project was later expanded throughout the Green Bay coastal zone.

-“This tool will help the Conservancy and our partners make smart, cost-effective decisions about where to invest in fish barrier removal in the watershed,” said Van Helden.
-“We’ll also share it with towns and other municipalities and encourage them to consider fish passage along with stream size, flow rates and other factors when they prioritize where to invest in culvert repair and replacement.”
+“This tool is helping the Conservancy and our partners make smart, cost-effective decisions about where to invest in fish barrier removal in the watershed,” said Van Helden.
+“We also shared it with towns and other municipalities and encouraged them to consider fish passage along with stream size, flow rates and other factors when they prioritize where to invest in culvert repair and replacement.”

 Workshops Promote Fish-friendly Culverts

-In addition to the fish barrier assessment, the Conservancy has been working with multiple partners in Wisconsin and Michigan to host workshops for road engineers and resource managers on designing and constructing fish-friendly culverts.
+In addition to the fish barrier assessment, the Conservancy is working with the US Forest Service, the Wisconsin DNR, UW-Platteville and other partners in Wisconsin and Michigan to host workshops for road engineers and resource managers on designing and constructing fish-friendly culverts.
 The 2.5-day workshops include in-class instruction and field activities that illustrate problem culverts and possible solutions.

 “Road engineers have a lot to think about when designing safe, effective road-stream crossings,” Diebel, who is a workshop instructor, commented.
 “We hope these workshops will provide them with practical design approaches that will allow fish passage and be more resilient to high stream flows and floating debris, which should reduce the long-term cost of maintenance and replacement.”

 “Our focus on improving fish passage for northern pike in the Green Bay watershed is part of a broader Nature Conservancy effort in the Great Lakes basin,” Van Helden commented.
-“What we learn here can be utilized elsewhere to restore the connectivity among tributary streams and open waters, as well as surface and groundwater, which is essential to a healthy Great Lakes system.”
+“What we are learning here is being utilized elsewhere to restore the connectivity among tributary streams and open waters, as well as surface and groundwater, which is essential to healthy freshwater systems.”